Chobe National Park

 Wherever you find buffalos, you know that lions are never far away.

-The dense cover in the area often allows the lions to isolate and hut down their prey.
+The dense cover in the area often allows the lions to isolate and hunt down their prey.

-The often pick out a young buffalo that has been born between January and April but the adult buffaloes are also targeted.
+Lions often target young buffaloes that have been born between the January and April calving season but the adult buffaloes are also in their sights.

-It will take you about a day from the Chobe river to get to Savute which is the other major center of activity in the park.
+It will take you about a day from the Chobe river to get to Savute.

 In 2010 this water reached the Savute marsh, in the process creating a large water source for game in Southern Chobe.